webwurst/timoni/docs/controller/specs.md

     G --> H[Kubernetes <br /> Resources]
     A --> X
     X(Component B) --> Y((Bundle))
-    Y --> Z(Instance D)
+    Y --> Z(Instance C)
     Z --> W[Kubernetes <br /> Resources]
-    Y --> T(Instance E)
+    Y --> T(Instance D)
     T --> R[Kubernetes <br /> Resources]
 ```

 The reconciliation of a component consists of the following operations:

 - Loads the values from the Runtime definitions and injects them into the Bundle.
 - Downloads (if not cached) the Modules referenced by the Bundle using